aljoshare/commala/README.md

 ![Example of a commala workflow](assets/commala.gif)

+## Validators

+- Author Name: Check if the name of the author is set
+- Author Email: Check if the email address of the author is set
+- Branch: Check if the branch follows the [conventional branch specification](https://conventional-branch.github.io/)
+- Message: Check if the commit message follows the [conventional commit specification](https://www.conventionalcommits.org)
+- Sign-off: Check if the commit is signed off

 ## Getting started

 If you want to use it on Github, try out the [Github Action](https://github.com/aljoshare/commala-action).
 For Gitlab CI/CD, you can copy [this example](examples/gitlab/.gitlab-ci.yml) and modify it to your needs.